-Of course, the Doctor hasn’t been shot at all.
-The gunshot came from a sniper’s rifle and this allows the Doctor to make his escape.
+Of course, the Doctor hasn’t been shot.
+The gunshot came from a sniper’s rifle, which allows the Doctor to make his escape.

 Sue: That was a very clever resolution to the cliffhanger.
 Very nicely done.

-General Smythe continues to act suspiciously, never more so than when he’s constantly telling his subordinates not to interrupt him when he is ensconced in his office.
+General Smythe continues to act suspiciously, never more so than when he’s telling his subordinates not to interrupt him if he’s ensconced in his office.

 Sue: Why doesn’t he just put a bloody lock on the door?
-You’d think it’d be the first thing he’d do.
+You’d think that would be the first thing he’d do.

 And then a SIDRAT turns up.

 Sue: Is that a TARDIS?
-It sounds like a TARDIS.
-Although it does look like an IKEA flat pack wardrobe.
-But I guess that’s still possible, for a TARDIS, isn’t it?
+It sounds like a TARDIS, although it looks like an IKEA flat pack wardrobe.
+But I guess that’s possible for a TARDIS, isn’t it?

 Jamie is locked up with a Redcoat from 1745.

 Sue: 1745?
 Eh?
 So are there lots of different time zones or something?

-Sue: Okay, so can we please skip forward to Episode Ten now that I’ve worked that out?
+Sue: Okay, so can we please skip forward to episode 10 now that I’ve worked that out?

 Me: No, there’s a bit more to it than that.

-Sue: I like the way the Doctor manages to bluff his way into a position of authority.
+Sue: I like how the Doctor bluffs his way into a position of authority.
 He doesn’t need any psychic paper.
-The other Doctors are complete amateurs compared to Troughton.
+The other Doctors are complete amateurs compared to Patrick Troughton.